-Your source is an article within a journal: The title of the container = the title of the journal.
+- Your source is an article published in a journal: The title of the container = the title of the journal.

 For sources that stand on their own and therefore are self-contained (e.g. book, film, or play), the title of the container is omitted.

-Your source may be in a container that is enclosed by a larger container (container 2).
+Your source may be in a container that is itself enclosed by a larger container (which we call container 2).

 To, Teresa, et al. “Child Care Arrangement and Preschool Development.”
 Canadian Journal of Public Health, vol. 91, no. 6, Nov./Dec.
 2000, pp. 418-422.
 Research Library, ezproxy.champlaincollege.qc.ca/login?url=http://search.proquest.com/docview/232013252?accountid=44391.